TalMizrahii/AP1Project3/README.md

 ## Installing And Executing

 To clone and run this application, you'll need [Git](https://git-scm.com) installed on your computer.
-From your command line:
+From your command line (running on localhost and port number 12345 - change if necessary):

 ```bash
 # Clone this repository.